-Howard Smith, managing director at Interpath Advisory, said: “These are extremely difficult times for companies across the construction sector, with recent surges in the price of raw materials, coupled with supply chain disruption, acute labour shortages and wage inflation putting businesses under significant pressure.
+Howard Smith, managing director at Interpath Advisory, said: “These are extremely difficult times for the construction sector, with recent surges in the price of raw materials, coupled with supply chain disruption, acute labour shortages and wage inflation putting businesses under significant pressure.

 “Unfortunately for Wildgoose Construction, these issues ultimately resulted in a number of its fixed-cost contracts becoming unsustainably loss-making, and when combined with the other unexpected significant one-off costs and liabilities which had arisen, the directors had no alternatives other than to place the company into administration.”

 “Our immediate priority is to assist those members of staff who have been made redundant, providing them with the information and support they need to claim their statutory entitlements from the Redundancy Payments Office.”

 Jonathan Wildgoose, chairman of Wildgoose Construction, added: “In light of the multiple challenges being faced by the business, our efforts since the commencement of the pandemic have focused on exploring all possible options in an effort to secure a solution which would have safeguarded the future viability of the business.

 The adverse impact of these loss-making contracts on the financial position of the company was further exacerbated by significant one-off costs, including the insolvency of a number of subcontractors and bad debts arising following the insolvency of a key client.

 “It is with great sadness that we had no alternative but to cease to trade and take the necessary steps to place the company into administration.
 On behalf of all of the directors, I would like to place on record our thanks for the huge efforts of our employee base and all other stakeholders.”